New Student Arrival To-Do List

 - Emergency Contact (name, country, phone, email)

-Step Two: Print Your Most Recent I-94 Admission Number
+Step Two: Print Your Most Recent I-94 Admission Record

 Print your I-94 record by visiting the CBP website and selecting “Get Most Recent I-94”.
-We recommend that you print a paper copy to keep in your wallet and save a .pdf to upload with your online check-in.
+Enter the required information and select Print I-94.
 If you are at the Storrs campus, the ISSS office has computers where you can print your record.
 The I-94 should list your visa classification and the letters D/S in the Admit Until field.
+You should check your I-94 for proper admission date every time you enter the U.S. after a trip abroad.

-Step Four: Prepare Electronic Copies of Your Immigration Documents
+Step Three: Prepare Electronic Copies of Your Arrival Documents

 - Passport (with photo, biographical information and expiration date visible)